 Dubai has been continually growing its image to be one of the top cities on the ease of starting a business.
 Because of economic growth prospects, multinational culture in the region, safety and business-friendly environment, business setup in Dubai is a promising proposition.
 The free zones are also a helping hand due to various incentives provided by the free zone authorities for individuals wanting to set up a business in Dubai.
 Dubai mainland is no less either.
 On the flip side, one of the most important challenges for an entrepreneur setting up a company in Dubai mainland is the element of the local sponsor owning 51% of the business.
-Local sponsorship is a compulsory condition for a person of foreign origin who wants to establish a business in the UAE mainland.
+Local sponsorship is a compulsory condition for a person of foreign origin who wants to establish an international business in the UAE mainland.
 This condition doesn’t apply to free zones.

 Here are a few things you need to know about the local sponsor before appointing them in your business.